Tatiana Radkevich is a Russian-Swiss concert pianist and organist; she lives with her family in Mellingen (Switzerland).

 Growing up, Tatiana has always been surrounded by music: she was born in the city of Kazan, into a family of musicians, and ever since her childhood, sounds of music and music-related conversations were a part of her life.
-When she was five, Tatiana was admitted to the Musical School of Kazan, and after the family moved to Ulyanovsk, she was accepted into the class of Tatiana Dronova at the Regional School of Arts: ‘Tatiana Dronova enchanted me with music.’
+At the age of five, Tatiana was admitted to the Musical School in Kazan, and after her family moved to Ulyanovsk, she was accepted into the class of Tatiana Dronova at the Regional School of the Arts: ‘Tatiana Dronova enchanted me with music.’

 In the same period, Tatiana is awarded fellowship and membership in the Vladimir Spivakov International Charity Foundation, which offers young musicians an opportunity of concert practice in Russia and abroad.
 Tatiana actively performs, both solo and within various chamber ensembles (duets, trios, quartets, quintets).
-She has performed in Kuwait, France, Croatia, Italy, Spain, Latvia, Ukraine, in the main concert halls of Russia’s cities (St. Petersburg, Orenburg, Ryazan, Saransk, Ulyanovsk, Dimitrovgrad, Naberezhnye Chelny, Chelyabinsk, Yoshkar-Ola), in major concert halls of Moscow (Conservatory’s Great Hall, Small Hall, Rachmaninov Hall, Moscow International House of Music, Gnessin Russian Academy Concert Hall, Tchaikovsky Concert Hall).
+She has performed in Kuwait, Great Britain, France, Croatia, Italy, Spain, Latvia, Ukraine, in the main concert halls of Russia’s cities (St. Petersburg, Yekaterinburg, Orenburg, Ryazan, Saransk, Ulyanovsk, Dimitrovgrad, Naberezhnye Chelny, Chelyabinsk, Yoshkar-Ola), in major concert halls of Moscow (Conservatory’s Great Hall, Small Hall, Rachmaninov Hall, Moscow International House of Music, Gnessin Russian Academy Concert Hall, Tchaikovsky Concert Hall).
 Ever since her youngest years, Tatiana has taken part in international festivals, including Vladimir Spivakov’s International Music Festival in Colmar (France).

-After her graduation from Central Music School in 2003, Tatiana enters Tchaikovsky Moscow State Conservatory, class of Vera Gornostaeva.
+After her graduation from the Central Music School in 2003, Tatiana enters Tchaikovsky Moscow State Conservatory, class of Vera Gornostaeva.
 Up until 2013, Tatiana follows her education in Russia: she graduates from the Tchaikovsky Conservatory in 2008 and completes her post-graduate study here in 2011, under the guidance of Tigran Alikhanov (chamber ensemble) and Mikhail Lidskiy (piano).